What is tricuspid atresia?

 The symptoms of TA may look like other health conditions.
 Have your child see their healthcare provider for a diagnosis.

 How is tricuspid atresia diagnosed?

 TA may be diagnosed with a prenatal ultrasound exam.
 Otherwise, symptoms occur shortly after birth.
 A pediatric cardiologist or a neonatologist will help care for your child.
-These are doctors with special training to treat problems in children.
+These are healthcare providers with special training to treat problems in children.